The Australian Antarctic Division needs highly-skilled and passionate people to support Australia’s activities on the icy continent.

 Any costs incurred in travelling to Australia to participate in any of these steps will be at your own expense.

-What is involved in a Psychological Assessment?
+What is involved in a Psychological (Adaptability) Assessment?

-All prospective participants in the Australian Antarctic Program (AAP) who deploy for a period of 3 months or longer, or who will be in a deep field environment for any duration, are required to complete a Psychological (Adaptability) Assessment.
 The intent of the Psychological (Adaptability) Assessment is to assess the individual’s ability to effectively adapt and respond to the unique demands of living and working on an Antarctic or sub-Antarctic research station, on voyage, or in an Antarctic field camp for an extended period of time.

 There are two components to the assessment – the completion of an online personality questionnaire and an individual interview with a registered psychologist.
 The assessment will be organised by the AAD’s organisational psychology team.
 Enquiries about the assessment should be directed to psychologyHR@aad.gov.au.